Home Tournaments Preview Game Info Download About Us Support

 It is important to note that a total of 8 players may be seated and active through the first 4 rounds of betting in a Seven Card Stud hand.
 In this unlikely event, the total number of cards needed for all the players to receive their own final card exceeds the 52 cards in a standard deck.
 In this case the last card is dealt face up on the table and it will be used as a community card.

-• Multiplayer Tournaments.
+• Free Multiplayer Tournaments.

-• Small download with world-class graphics.
+• Free download with world-class graphics.